gaborszabo88/hello-world/README.md

 # hello-world
 my first git project

-Hi guys, I'm an electrical engineer and this is may first own git repository.
+Hi guys, I'm an electrical engineer and this is my first own git repository.
 At this moment I'm lying in my bed at home because of a surgery.

 The surgery was an atrostopic knee meniscus replacement.